Big February River Tay Salmon

 Thankfully only our salmon decide when they return to their river of birth and thank God that's the way it is.
 Give me a good old natural doze of 'unpredictability' over a 'dead cert' put & take fishing scenario any day of the week.
 The 'King of Fish' is and always has been a tricky proposition to make one open its mouth as they're not feeding in the Scottish fresh water rivers.
 Embrace the challenge and get your equipment & skill set in good order and look to the opposite times of the season when others are 'wrongly' distracted.
 These are the times to be out fishing 'rested' salmon pools which itself gives a big salmon fishing advantage!

 Big River Tay Salmon In February

-Huge salmon like Steve & Jim's perfect fish yesterday are nothing new in the Tay during the month of February.
-Steve himself had a 38 pound version during the very same month a few years ago and this run of heavy weight Tay salmon has been present since not long after the last ice age.
+Huge salmon like Steve & Jim's perfect fish are nothing new on the Tay during the month of February.
+Steve himself had a 38 pound version during the very same month a few years ago and this run of heavy weight Tay salmon has been present for centuries.
 Most salmon anglers or River Tay fishing agents haven't spent enough time on the river to understand these historic runs.
-This is sad because there's a fantastic chance of a 'fish of a lifetime' in February on the River Tay and very few salmon anglers are out fishing for them.
+This is sad because there's a fantastic chance of a 'fish of a lifetime' in February on the River Tay and very few salmon anglers know that or are out fishing for them.
 If more of these perfect Spring River Tay heavyweight salmon turn up via the dedicated consistent efforts of a few Tay ghillies and their fortunate guests then that could easily turn the tide!
-It would not surprise me one little bit if a 40 pounder is caught in the coming weeks as they are definitely present at this time.
+It would not surprise me one little bit if a 40 pounder is caught this coming February as they are definitely present in the Tay at that time.